When does the next application process start?

 What are the tuition fees?

-Tuition fees vary from free tuition and € 726.72 per semester.
+Tuition fees vary from free tuition to € 726.72 per semester, depending on one’s citizenship.
 For those who have to pay tuition fees, the Academy of Fine Arts Vienna offers a social stipend in the amount of the paid tuition fees.

 All students have to pay a non-refundable Students’ union fee (ÖH-Beitrag) every semester.
 This fee is currently less than € 20.